Stuk/jszip/documentation/api_jszip/generate_async.md

 between 1 (best speed) and 9 (best compression)).

-Note : if the entry is *already* compressed (coming from a compressed zip file), calling `generate()` with a different compression level won't update the entry.
+Note : if the entry is *already* compressed (coming from a compressed zip file), calling `generateAsync()` with a different compression level won't update the entry.
 The reason is simple : JSZip doesn't know how compressed the content was and how to match the compression level with the implementation we use.